SBSoftwareDev/toolbox/notes/React.md

 Input forms keep track of their own internal state.
 When their input is updated, the form updates its *value* attribute.
 We essentially override this by telling the input form to execute ```handleChange()``` when there is new input. ```handleChange()``` then updates the value of the state hook, **and** by proxy the internal value attribute of the form itself.

 ## Advanced React
 Remember, this note is a simple reference.
-I cover topics as I learn about them and integrate them into my projects.
+I cover topics as I experience them and integrate them into my projects.
 Not every topic is covered, and the term 'Advanced' is subjective.
 This section covers deeper topics in React development.

 ### Class versus Functional Components
 Before we really get into it, I want to mention that thus far, React components have been implemented *functionally*.
 In the past, before Hooks made their debut as feature, the concept of **State** was primarily usable inside of **Classes**.